Bushcraft, Guide Training

 Direct Credit From Western State Colorado University

 Students are able to recieive undergraduate credit directly from Western State Colorado University through an articulation agreement we set up several years ago.
+GI Bill funding is not available for Jack Mountain programs through Western State Colorado University.
 Download the following document for specifics on the course credit process and procedures:

 For more information, visit the Western State Colorado University website.